holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 }
 not ok 1 Test threw an exception.
 See output for details.</pre>

 It simply means that our test code `.call("exercise", "hello_world", null);`, which calls the `hello_world` function in the zome `exercise`, cannot find that function.
 So making a function public in your zome is *not* enough.
-You need to add an attribute on the top of a public function to make it possible for this function to be called from outside the zome.
+You need to add an attribute on top of a public function to make it possible for this function to be called from outside the zome.
 The attribute you need to add is `#[hdk_extern]`.
 Only public functions with this attribute can be called from outside a zome.
 Adding the attribute makes it a **zome function**.

 <inline-notification type="tip" title="Exercise">

 1. Add `#[hdk_extern]` on top of the 3 public functions.
 2. Compile and test your code: `cd tests && npm install && npm test`.
 3. Inspect the error.

 </inline-notification>

 <pre style="background-color:black;color:white"><span style="color:#EF2929"><b>error[E0277]</b></span><b>: the trait bound `SomeExternalOutput: hdk::prelude::Serialize` is not satisfied</b>